SAli-Zaidi/Spotify-Companion/README.md

 # Spotify Companion

 ## Overview
 Spotify Companion is a web-based application that integrates with the Spotify API to provide users with personalized song recommendations, access to top tracks, playlist management, and real-time updates on currently playing songs.
-This README provides an overview of the app's features, how to set it up locally, and how to contribute to the project.

 ## Features
 ### User Authentication